"Monasteries, manor houses and palaces bear witness to the traditions of affluence associated with wine growing here during the past 1200 years"

 Kerry Brady Steward 1998 in 'A Travellers Wine Guide to Germany'

-Rheingau is amongst the smaller wine regions in Germany, yet it features world renowned wineries like Leitz, Breuer, Johannisberg, Wegeler and many more.
-Don't miss to stop in Rüdesheim, the most famous of all Rheingau towns - but also slightly less famous Eltville offers a wonderful visiting experience.
+Rheingau is amongst the smaller wine regions in Germany, yet it features world renowned wineries such as Leitz, Breuer, Johannisberg, Wegeler and many more.
+Don't miss to stop in Rüdesheim, the most famous of all Rheingau wine villages - but also slightly less famous Eltville offers a wonderful visiting experience.

-Rheingau sits west of Frankfurt, just north of Mainz, and lends itself perfectly to a day tour at the beginning or at the end of your wine discoveries in Germany.
+The Rheingau wine region sits at 30 minutes west of Frankfurt, just north of Mainz, and lends itself perfectly to a day tour at the beginning or at the end of your wine discoveries in Germany.

 * Date, time and duration: